Journal overview

 Aims and scope

-The journal Opuscula Mathematica publishes original research articles that are of significant importance in all areas of Discrete Mathematics, Functional Analysis, Operator Theory, Differential Equations, Difference and Functional Equations, Mathematical Physics, Harmonic Analysis, Nonlinear Analysis, Numerical Analysis, Probability Theory and Stochastic Processes, and other areas of Applied Mathematics.
+The journal Opuscula Mathematica publishes original research articles that are of significant importance in all areas of Discrete Mathematics, Functional Analysis, Operator Theory, Differential and Difference Equations, Harmonic Analysis, Nonlinear Analysis, and other areas of Applied Mathematics.

 Open access policy